dizzib/leanconf/readme.md

 This function parses a raw value-string to the most appropriate [data type] of boolean, floating-point number, integer, null or string.
-Don't call this directly, rather replace or wrap it as required.
+Don't call this directly, rather replace or wrap it if you want to alter the default behaviour.

 # install